 Most of the companies that make pancreatic enzymes have financial assistance programs that can help reduce the cost of your prescription.
 However, these programs are generally only available to people under 65 years who are not on Medicare.
 Information about these programs is posted on the brands’ website.
 If the cost of the enzymes is a concern, discuss this with your medical team and the pharmacist in your cancer center.

-People experiencing steatorrhea (fatty stools) may become deficient in fat-soluble vitamins (vitamins A, D, E, and K).
+If you have steatorrhea (fatty stools), you may become deficient in fat-soluble vitamins (vitamins A, D, E, and K).
 There are special multivitamins that contain water-soluble versions of these vitamins.
-If you are concerned about potential vitamin deficiencies discuss your concern with your medical team and ask for guidance on selecting a multivitamin.
+If you are concerned about potential vitamin deficiencies, discuss your concern with your medical team and ask for guidance on selecting a multivitamin.
 Some of the pancreatic enzyme brands offer these multivitamins for free through their patient assistance programs.
-For information go to the brand’s website.
+For information, go to the brand’s website.

-Pancreatic enzymes are extracted from the pig pancreases.
+Pancreatic enzymes are extracted (taken) from the pancreas of a pig.
 Since some religions do not allow pork products, patients needing these medications may feel they cannot take them.
 However, most religions allow dispensation from this restriction when a medicine or food is needed for health purposes.
 Talk to your religious leader about receiving dispensation.

 Digestive enzymes available in health food stores generally do not contain any lipase, protease, or amylase, and if they do, they have very low amounts.
 They generally contain plant enzymes.
 As with other OTC supplements, they are not required to meet standards for safety and standardization on dosing.